 the version number is equal to or above

 0.22.0 in order to support ACME v2.
-In additional, the only method of challenge supported for obtaining wildcard
+In addition, the only method of challenge supported for obtaining wildcard

 certificates is the DNS challenge.
 This is accomplished by adding a special DNS record to the domain.
 This means you need to use a DNS provider which provides